If your landlord wants you to leave

 Minor errors in a notice of termination

 When dealing with a dispute about a notice of termination, an adjudicator (or the Tenancy Tribunal) can overlook a minor error or omission in a notice of termination.
-They can do this as long as the error does not prejudice the notice of termination and the notice would otherwise be valid.
+They can do this if the error does not prejudice the notice of termination and the notice would otherwise be valid.
 This is known as the ‘slip rule’ and it is set-out in Section 30 of the Residential Tenancies (Amendment) Act 2015

 A ‘remedial notice’ can be issued that fixes the error with the original notice.
 For more information on remedial notices see the RTB’s website.